signadot/plugins/example-baseline/README.md

 This directory contains a minimalist example baseline deployment against which the resource plugins can be tested.

-It consists of a single Deployment which can echo environment variables.
+It consists of a single Deployment which echos environment variables.
+Environment variables are how plugins communicate with sandboxed workloads.

 To install this example in your cluster, run the following command (replacing `<namespace>` with the corresponding value).